Correcting your Sodium to Potassium ratio is a big part of the answer!

 The inversion shows the entrance to a state of chronic physical exhaustion.
 Over time the body can develop severe physiological disruption and overall exhaustion due to the discharge of vital stores of energy as the Na/K ratio drops.
 As you encounter stress from life circumstances, lifestyle choices, detoxification of heavy metal toxicity, or even indecision, your Na/K ratio will lower negatively.

 When one is in an inversion they may not realize they are sick and at times suffering emotionally.
 They may even be in a state of denial about their true health.
-Heavy metal toxicity of metals such as Copper, Iron, and Zinc can be extremely high or low reflective of energy issues and masking their true Sodium/Potassium balance.
+Heavy metal toxicity of metals such as Copper, Iron, and Zinc can be extremely high or low reflective of energy issues and mask their true Sodium/Potassium balance.

 If this life energy or vitality ratio drops under 2.1, you will only be creating low energy.
 At 1.8 or below energy levels are severely low.
 A ratio of 1.3 or less will tend to drive one’s ability to commit fully to relationships, careers, or plans due to inhibitions linked to their low Na/K.